 |The cubs took a break to relax.|

-Thoughts of Antarctica flood my mind every time I see or hear anything about penguins, elephant seals, killer whales, and seals, reminiscent of our stunning experiences in 2018, never to be forgotten.
-But, observing lions, more readily accessible in Africa will always remain an objective when we return to Africa, hopefully sometime in the near future.
+Thoughts of Antarctica flood my mind every time I see or hear anything about penguins, elephant seals, killer whales, and seals, reminiscent of our incredible experiences in 2018, never to be forgotten.
+But, observing lions, more readily accessible in Africa, will always remain an objective when we return to Africa, hopefully shortly.

 The lion photos we share today, each of which were taken and posted in one day on this same date seven years ago.
 Each shot is easily recalled, my arms tired from holding up the camera for hours at a time, and my enthusiasm tempered to avoid making any sounds of excitement that could easily distract our subjects.

-As time goes by, we both learned more and more about taking advantage of the opportune moments for taking good photos.
+As time went by, we both learned more and more about taking advantage of the opportune moments for taking good photos.
 As explained in our recent 2000+ word post of a few days ago, found here.
-No, we aren’t technologically advanced and expert photographers but we did learn to capture shots that appealed to us as shown here today.
+No, we aren’t technologically advanced and expert photographers, but we did learn to capture shots that appealed to us, as shown here today.

 While here in India, we had the opportunity to see tigers in the wild while on safari.
 Of course, this was thrilling and fulfilling.
-But, somehow lions remain in our hearts as one of our favorite sightings and subsequent photos, perhaps due to the fact that they will be more readily available for our viewing in times to come.
+But, somehow, lions remain in our hearts as one of our favorite sightings and subsequent photos, perhaps because they will be more readily available for our viewing in times to come.

 |Tom, on safari, drinking a beer in the late afternoon, in awe of what we’ve experienced, having never expected it to be so rewarding and fulfilling in many aspects.|

 We won’t be returning to India in our future travels.
-During the first seven weeks that we were here, we scoured important sites throughout the country, satisfying our desire to learn as much as possible in a short time, only cut short by COVID-19.
-Had we been able to continue on, we would have had an additional almost three weeks which we forfeited when lockdown began.
+During the first seven weeks that we were here, we scoured essential sites throughout the country, satisfying our desire to learn as much as possible in a short time, only cut short by COVID-19.
+If we could continue, we would have had an additional almost three weeks, which we forfeited when lockdown began.

-This morning, I received an email from FedEx stating our package cleared customs and will be on the move.
+This morning, I received an email from FedEx stating that our package cleared customs and moved.
 We’ll see how that rolls out.